seanwhs/Tutorials/react/JS-DOM-Manipulation.md

-Here’s a stronger, cleaner version of your tutorial, with a more polished teaching flow, corrected technical framing, and a safer explanation of `innerHTML` and React’s rendering model.
-I also anchored a few claims to MDN and React docs so the tutorial stays accurate. [developer.mozilla](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelector)
-## Enhanced Tutorial Draft
-# JavaScript DOM Manipulation
-## The Beginner-Friendly Handbook
-JavaScript DOM manipulation is how code changes what users see and do on a web page.
-The DOM is the browser’s object-based representation of HTML, and JavaScript can read and update it through browser APIs. [developer.mozilla](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelector)
----
 ## Introduction
 When beginners learn JavaScript, they often master variables, functions, arrays, and objects first.
 The next big question is usually: how does JavaScript actually update the page in the browser?